nijaru/nijaru.github.io/about.md

 title: About
 ---

-I am a software developer from California who likes web development, containers, linux, and distributed systems.
+I am a software developer from California interested in web development, linux, containers, and security.
 I use Go and Python to get things done™.
 I also know Javascript, Ruby, and a little C++.

 I am interested in Rust, Elixir,